 Click OK.

-In the Layer Controls, you can view a histogram of the displayed imagery.
-Go to the Layer Controls and click on the Histogram tab for the 10.8 µm image.
-You can zoom in on a range of data and the display window will correspondingly change.
-Left Click+Drag on the histogram to create a box of data to inspect closer.
-Note the range of the data in the image display changes to match the range on your histogram.
-Click Reset if you wish to return to the original histogram and to the original image.
+The Layer Controls, contains a histogram of the displayed imagery.
+Click on the 10.8 µm data layer in the right Legend of the Main Display to access the Layer Controls.
+Click on the Histogram tab for the 10.8 µm image.
+Zoom in on a range of data with a Shift->Left Click and Drag.
+Note the range of the data in the image display changes to match the histogram range.
+Click Reset to return to the original data range of the histogram image.

 Create a local dataset to access the FY2E Visible imagery files.
 To load real-time data skip to step 18.

+If the Layer Controls is in front, select any Panel title to bring the Main Display forward.

 In the Main Display window, select the Tools -> Manage ADDE Datasets menu item.

 In the ADDE Data Manager, select File -> New Local Dataset, and enter the following parameters: